wiscbicklab/PCA_Visualizer/README.md

 ## Future Enhancements

-- Fix the highlighted issues
-- Fix the workflow - very clunky + not intuitive (buggy around clean csv/ run pca analysis if out of order)
-- Fix the save file interactions (add more messaging boxes? - help user understand where things are going more clearly)
-- Fix the saved plot formatting issues - view of plot is wonky in output dir
 - Generalize BBCH-specific filtering to support custom categorical filters
 - Improve interactive plotting capabilities - have it pop out or in browswer for user? something like that
 - Add more customization (e.g. user decides color palette)